salsita/node-pg-migrate/docs/src/getting-started.md

 You should now have two tables in your DB :tada:

-If you want to change your schema later, you can e.g. add lead paragraph to posts:
+If you want to change your schema later, you can e.g., add a lead paragraph to posts:

 Run `npm run migrate create posts_lead`, edit `xxx_posts_lead.js`: